AleoNet/snarkOS/.github/ISSUE_TEMPLATE/02_feature_request.md

 ---
 name: "\U0001F680 Feature request"
-about: Suggest a new feature in snarkOS
+about: Submit a new feature request 💡
 title: "[Feature Request]"
 labels: feature
 assignees: ''
 ---

 ## 🚀 Describe the Feature